dravenk/docker-drupal/README.md

 ## docker-drupal

-This is an example of creating a [Drupal](drupal.org) project using [docker-compose](https://docs.docker.com/compose/).
+This is an example of creating a [Drupal](drupal.org) project using [docker compose](https://docs.docker.com/compose/).
 In this project, common development and management tools such as Composer/Drush/Drupal-Console are used through the drupal integration.
 You can copy a few lines of command to easily set up a project, including the nginx/drupal/mariadb/adminer.
 The default `drush` command exec by `drush-launcher`, if you still want to use the drush 8, just use command `drush8`.

 ### Easy to use.